PrEP and sexually transmitted infections

 To summarise

 • There is no doubt that there has been a considerable increase in STIs since the historic lows of the 1990s.
-The exceptions are in HIV itself and in the two STIs for which we have vaccines – hepatitis B and HPV.
+The exceptions are in HIV and hepatitis C (largely due to treatment) and in HPV and hepatitis B (largely due to vaccination).

 • Gonorrhoea and syphilis, as well as some less common conditions such as LGV, have become proportionally more common in gay and bisexual men, in the UK, the US and in western Europe.

-• While there has been an upward inflection in the already steady increase in STI diagnoses in gay men since 2010-2013, it is impossible to ascribe this to PrEP.
-Any PrEP-specific effect would be unlikely to be seen until use became widespread, as it has done only even in the USA only in the last two to four years.
+• While there has been an upward inflection in the already steady increase in STI diagnoses in gay men since 2010-2013, it is hard to ascribe this to PrEP having an impact on risk behaviour.

-• There is some evidence that a proportion of gay men starting PrEP do experience an additional rise in STI infections, especially of syphilis and gonorrhoea.
+• There is some evidence, however, that a proportion of gay men starting PrEP do experience an additional rise in STI infections, especially of syphilis and gonorrhoea.
 One study has found that this was associated with a rise in the number of partners with whom they have receptive anal sex.

-• However, only a minority of gay men experience this increased incidence of STIs and it is difficult to disentangle cause and effect; does PrEP have a disinhibitory effect on risk behaviour, or is it sought because the person sees that their risk behaviour and HIV risk is rising, or is likely to?
+• However, only a minority of gay men experience this increased incidence of STIs and it is difficult to disentangle cause and effect.
+Does PrEP have a disinhibitory effect on risk behaviour, or is it sought because the person knows that their risk behaviour has risen, or will rise?

 • Another complicating factor is that STI testing rates have increased in all populations and especially in gay men.
 The PrEPX study found that most – though not all – of the increase in STI diagnoses after men started PrEP was due to more STI testing.